Hall Caine: Personal and domestic

 In 1912, their son Derwent Hall Caine had an illegitimate daughter, Elin, and she was brought up as Caine and Mary's child.
 By 1914 Mary at last had her own house in London: Heath Brow, which overlooked Hampstead Heath.
 After the Great War this house had become too big, and Mary moved into Heath End House, again overlooking Hampstead Heath.
 By 1922 they were informally separated; Caine could not live with Mary, nor could he break with her completely.
 From that time, they both suffered from various ailments.

 On 31 August 1931, aged 78 Caine slipped into a coma and died at his home, Greeba Castle, Isle of Man.
 On his death certificate is the diagnosis of "cardiac syncope".
 Following his death messages of condolence were received from the Prime Minister Ramsay MacDonald, King George V and Queen Mary.

 At Caine's funeral on Friday 4 September 1931 representatives of all branches of public life in the Isle of Man followed the coffin.
 Sixty thousand Manx people and holiday makers paid tribute on the 25-mile journey.
 At Douglas great crowds lined the route and the majority of businesses closed.
 An address was made by the Bishop of Man.
 Caine was buried in Kirk Maughold churchyard.

 A memorial service was held at St Martin-in-the-Fields, London on 9 September 1931.
 Rev. R.J.
 Campbell gave the address.
 The Prime Minister was represented by Charles Patrick Duff, and A.J.
 Sylvester represented Lloyd George.

 In March 1932, six months after her husband's death, Mary Hall Caine died from pneumonia.
 She was buried alongside her husband.

 An Irish limestone obelisk depicting six characters from Caine's novels and a likeness of Mary was erected over their grave.
 The design is based on the ancient Maughold Parish Cross that is preserved in the churchyard.
 The memorial is the work of artist Archibald Knox.

 A statue of Hall Caine stands in Douglas, financed by money from the estate of Derwent Hall Caine.

 Postscript

 Caine's legacy

-Hall Caine was an enormously popular and best-selling author in his time.
+Hall Caine was a popular and best-selling author in his time.
 Crowds would gather outside his houses hoping to get a glimpse of him.
-He was "accorded the adulation reserved now for pop stars and footballers", and yet today is virtually unknown.
+He was "accorded the adulation reserved now for pop stars and footballers".

 Allen suggests two reasons for this: the first that, in comparison with Dickens, his characters are not clearly drawn, but are "frequently fuzzy at the edges," while Dickens' characters are "diamond-clear"; and the second, that Caine's characters also tend to be much the same.
 Something similar could also be said about his plots.
 However, the main shortcoming may be that, although Caine's novels can be romantic and emotionally moving, they are bereft of humour and, on the contrary, replete with a deadly earnestness.